 Search is stuck.
 And, frequently, so too are searchers.
 The problem stems from the fact that, as Jaime Teevan described, “Web queries are very short, and it is unlikely that a two- or three-word query can unambiguously describe a user’s information goal.”
 Search engines respond to this by attempting to divine the user’s intent by exploiting massive quantities of data prior to delivering a static SERP, but the onus of either unambiguously describing the intent, or digging through pages of “best guesses,” often falls upon the user.
 This can be a daunting task depending on the searcher’s skill and knowledge of the subject matter as well as the clarity of the information need.

 Dynamic Ranked Retrieval addresses this problem by creating a fluid SERP that re-ranks results “on the fly” in response to real-time implicit feedback from the user.
 The strongest signals are the immediate ones, and the half-life of their informational value is extremely short, so waiting until a subsequent query to exploit them is deficient.
 Adapting the SERP dynamically to a real-time model of inferred user intent built from implicit feedback will maximize relevance and searcher satisfaction without requiring additional effort.
 We will demonstrate the technology and present real-world data on the impact to IR.

 [Update 1/28/2013] The video from the presentation is now available online:

-Surf Canyon develops real-time personalized search.
-By transforming static lists of links into dynamic search pages that automatically re-rank results "on the fly," users are able to more quickly and easily find pertinent information buried among the irrelevant results, significantly accelerating the search process.
+Surf Canyon develops Dynamic Search, a real-time contextual search technology.
+By transforming static lists of links into dynamic search pages that automatically and immediately re-order results in response to user behavior signals, searchers are able to more quickly and easily find pertinent information that might otherwise have remained buried as deep as page 100.